By Waqas Arshad

 It’s not exactly the search for the Holy Grail, but the data center industry has long sought a practical, scalable, and sustainable onsite baseload power source.
 Gas turbines and diesel generators are powerful but they pollute, are really loud, and face permitting resistance.
 Solar and wind don’t have those problems but their power contributions are intermittent.
 Small modular reactors are compelling but won’t be widely available for years—assuming they can overcome what’s sure to be sizable public pushback.

-What’s left?
+What’s left for onsite AI data center power generation?
 A technology with none of those drawbacks that has been maturing commercially for decades: the Solid Oxide Fuel Cell (SOFC).

 The Technology Is Ready.
 And So Is the AI Data Center Industry.

 Bloom Energy, inarguably today’s leading data center SOFC provider, has already deployed 400+ MW of fuel cell capacity worldwide.
-The company has inked deals to supply 100+ MW over 10 years and across 19 data centers; 80 MW of fuel cell capacity in South Korea at what will be the world's largest single-site installation; and, in a separate agreement signed in 2024, up to 1 GW of SOFCs in the largest commercial fuel cell procurement ever.
+The company has inked deals to supply 100+ MW over 10 years and across 19 SOFC data centers; 80 MW of fuel cell capacity in South Korea at what will be the world's largest single-site installation; and, in a separate agreement signed in 2024, up to 1 GW of solid oxide fuel cells in the largest commercial fuel cell procurement ever.

 Brookfield Asset Management joined the party with gusto in February 2026, committing up to $5 billion for SOFC deployment at AI data centers worldwide.
 This agreement alone shows SOFC technology has moved beyond validation into infrastructure normalization.